The 19th Amendment

 More than a Moment

 National parks across the country share stories of visionary women, trailblazers who dared to imagine a different future.
-As we commemorate the 100th anniversary of the 19th Amendment, it’s time to call on a new generation to recognize the breadth and depth of women’s roles in shaping America.
+Now more than 100 years after the ratification of the 19th Amendment, we must continue to help expand the stories and perspectives shared through national parks.

 Then, Now, and Beyond

-The National Park Foundation has launched a new fund to support projects and programs that help the National Park Service share a more comprehensive American narrative that includes the voices of women whose vision, tenacity, and resilience moved them to climb mountains, take down barriers, protect the environment, and lead social movements.
-The initiative will increase awareness about the 19th Amendment’s centennial and raise funds for national parks and park programs that highlight stories of women who made history and continue to shape our future.
+The National Park Foundation has launched a new fund to support projects and programs that help the National Park Service share a more comprehensive and inclusive American narrative that amplifies the voices of women whose vision, tenacity, and resilience moved them to climb mountains, take down barriers, protect the environment, and lead social movements.
+The initiative will raise funds for national parks and park programs that highlight stories of women who made history and continue to shape our future.

 How You Can Help

 The National Park Foundation, the official nonprofit partner of the National Park Service, welcomes your support of this new initiative.
 Our national parks have long relied on private philanthropy in addition to federal funding to protect parks and make them accessible to all.
 This public-private partnership underscores the belief that national parks are for all of us, we all have a place in them, and we all have a role in protecting them.